Lake Kivu: Geography

 Lake Kivu is approximately 42 km long and 50 km at its widest.
 Its irregular shape makes measuring its precise surface area difficult; it has been estimated to cover a total surface area of some 2700 km2, making it Africa's eighth largest lake.
 The surface of the lake sits at a height of 1460 m above sea level.
 This lake has a chance of suffering a limnic eruption every 1000 years.
-The lake has a maximum depth of 475 m and a mean depth of 220 m, making it the world's eighteenth deepest lake by maximum depth, and the ninth deepest by mean depth.
+The lake has a maximum depth of 475 m and a mean depth of 220 m, making it the world's twentieth deepest lake by maximum depth, and the thirteenth deepest by mean depth.